 Our proposal will be evaluated on five components.
-See the SACSCOC QEP Guidelines
+See SACSCOC QEP Guidelines

-An Institutional Process.
+- An Institutional Process.
 The institution uses an institutional process for identifying key issues emerging from institutional assessment.

-Focus of the Plan.
+- Focus of the Plan.
 The institution identifies a significant issue that (i) focuses on learning outcomes and/or environment supporting student learning and (ii) accomplishes the mission of the institution.

-Institutional Capability for the Initiation, Implementation, and Completion of the Plan.
+- Institutional Capability for the Initiation, Implementation, and Completion of the Plan.
 The institution provides evidence that it has sufficient resources to initiate, implement, sustain, and complete the QEP.

-Broad-Based Involvement of Institutional Constituencies.
+- Broad-Based Involvement of Institutional Constituencies.
 The institution demonstrates the involvement of its constituencies in the development and proposed implementation of the Plan.

-Assessment of the Plan.
+- Assessment of the Plan.
 The institution identifies goals and a plan to assess the achievement of those goals.

-How did we end up with the topic “Learning in a Team Environment?”
+How did we end up with Learning in a Team Environment?

 Constituency input.
 Clarus Consulting Group reached out across campus to listen to ideas about the 2015 QEP.
 Over 525 UAB faculty, staff, and students shared their thoughts at one of 17 meetings or through an online survey.
 The many ideas fit into three categories (enhancing learning, promoting citizenship, and building core competencies) and eleven themes, including general education.
 The summary is available here

 Is there a vision for the new QEP?

-Teach students to succeed in all roles of a team
+- Teach students to succeed in all roles of a team

-Use these skills to improve student learning
+- Use these skills to improve student learning

 Who will participate in the QEP?

-All schools, the college, student life… In the first QEP, only the undergraduate programs participated since the general education component is unique to their curricula.
+All schools, the college, Student Life… In the first QEP, only the undergraduate programs participated since the general education component is unique to their curricula.
 Since team-skills are critical to success from the baccalaureate level to clinicians, all of the deans decided that their schools/college would participate.
 This QEP is one of the first educational efforts at UAB that will affect students in undergraduate, graduate and professional programs.
 In additional to academic programs, Student Life, Career and Professional Services, the Center for Teaching and Learning, and every entity that interacts with students and faculty are invited to participate.
 We want a large, successful team!

 Will this QEP be prescriptive in its approach?

 No. Each entity will be free to select how best to address the topic from their discipline’s standpoint.
 There will not be a central committee to review a school’s, college’s, or department’s proposed implementation.
-For example, the Schools of Engineering and Education likely will have very different approaches to the three focus areas.
+For example, the Schools of Engineering and Education likely will have very different approaches to the two focus areas.
 That said, we will need sufficient commonality to have institutional assessment as well as broad adoption to demonstrate that it is indeed a UAB-wide effort.

 How will this QEP be run?

-I am already doing many things that fit the topic of “Learning in a Team Environment.”
+I am already doing many things that fit the topic of Learning in a Team Environment.
 How do I fit in?
 What will a QEP like this do for me?

 The QEP can offer you some resources to make what you are doing even better and give you an avenue to present or publish your results.
 Your experience will also be invaluable for others.
 One of the great things about this topic is that so many people can share their successes, challenges, and lessons-learned.